Read Elon Musk's bold Mars colony plan for free online

 A summary of the SpaceX and Tesla Motors CEO's presentation at the International Astronautical Congress in Australia last September has been published in the peer-reviewed journal New Space.
 The journal is making the entire article available for free on its website.

-The latest plans offered an update on the development of the SpaceX "BFR" rocket that Musk hopes will ferry about 100 people at a time to the red planet.
+The latest plans offer an update on the development of the SpaceX "BFR" rocket that Musk hopes will ferry about 100 people at a time to the red planet.

 There are still a daunting amount of details to work out before anyone sets foot on Mars, but since making his latest presentation, Musk has made progress.
 You may have heard that SpaceX finally launched its long-awaited Falcon Heavy rocket -- a bridge model of sorts between the Falcon 9 and BFR -- and that it was a roaring success.